SSamakk/Islami-App/README.md

 # Islami App

 **Islami** is a mobile application designed to provide essential Islamic resources and tools in one place.
-It features a clean and user-friendly interface, allowing users to access the Quran, Hadith, Tasbeeh, Islamic radio, and customizable settings.
+It features a clean and simple interface, allowing users to access the Quran, Hadith, Tasbeeh, Islamic radio and customizable settings.

 ---

 ## Features

-### 📖 Quran
+### Quran

 * Browse and read all Surahs of the Holy Quran.
 * Organized by Surah for quick access.